What are the advantages of using QR codes vs barcodes?

-QR and barcodes can both carry similar information.
-But while bar codes save information only horizontally (1D), QR codes do it both horizontally and vertically (2D).
+Barcodes and QR codes can both carry similar information.
+But while bar codes store information only horizontally with parallel lines (1D), QR codes can store it both vertically and horizontally (2D).

-This important difference makes QR codes better for most types of equipment, especially when it comes to equipment for events.
-Let’s see why.
+This is the reason why QR codes are better for most types of equipment, especially when it comes to equipment for events.

 Advantages of QR codes over barcodes